AhmedSherif-rf/k8s-mongodb-mongoExpress/README.md

-# siemens
+# Instabug
-## _the task of creating pipeline to build and deploy the PYTHON app for
+## _this project is about connecting the mongo DB to the web app mongo DB Express_

 ## Features

+- creating the monogo DB and mongo Express Deployments, services, configMaps and secrets
-- build a python application with based on a lite weight python image
+- using a lite weight images
-- using Jenkins file for make sure of CICD life cycle
-- Deploy a simple container on the
+- Deploy a simple pods on the localhost user minikube

 # How to use the application
-- create a job on jenkins server
-- use the github repo URL in the pipeline script SCM
+- clone the repo
+- install minikube and start the cluster
-- Github repo URL [pyapp] (https://github.com/AhmedSherif-rf/pyapp.git)
+- Github repo URL [monogoapp] (https://github.com/AhmedSherif-rf/k8s-mongodb-mongoExpress.git)
+- use the command - kubectl apply -f fileName.yml
+- do the step number 4 for all files
+- finally use command - minikube service mongo-express-service
+- you will redirected to the browser on the application service
 ## Check if it work
 - Just enter the localhost and user command [docekr attach image-id]